A morning routine for mental health typically involves mindfulness practices, physical activity, healthy eating, and positive affirmations.

 - A smoothie blended with mushroom powder

 These options don't just ensure you eat breakfast; they ensure you have a nutritious breakfast designed to uplift your spirit.

 And then there's the sip that awakens the senses—coffee.
 Turn your coffee routine into a mindful ceremony instead of chugging it down on the go.

 Embrace each sip, savor the aroma, and let it be a tranquil moment in your mental health morning routine.
 Want to add health benefits to your cuppa?
 Try making a cup of mushroom coffee.

 Not a coffee lover?
 No problem.
-There's magic in a mug of tea, too, especially when enjoyed on a freshly made bed.
+There's magic in a mug of caffeine-free herbal tea, too, especially when enjoyed on a freshly made bed.

 Movement first thing in the morning isn't just about getting your blood flowing; it's a gentle nudge to your mind, signifying the awakening of a new day and a little reminder that you can take control.